Bob Hawke

-The Hawke government implemented a significant number of reforms, including major economic reforms, the establishment of Landcare, the introduction of the universal healthcare scheme Medicare, brokering the Prices and Incomes Accord, creating APEC, floating the Australian dollar, deregulating the financial sector, introducing the Family Assistance Scheme, enacting the Sex Discrimination Act 1984 to prevent discrimination in the workplace, declaring "Advance Australia Fair" as the country's national anthem, initiating superannuation pension schemes for all workers, negotiating a ban on mining in Antarctica and overseeing passage of the Australia Act 1986 that removed all remaining jurisdiction by the United Kingdom from Australia.
+Key reforms implemented by the Hawke government included widespread deregulation, dramatic cuts to tariffs as well as business subsidies, the introduction of universal healthcare under Medicare, increased federal expenditure on education, creating APEC, floating the Australian dollar, enacting the Sex Discrimination Act to prevent discrimination in the workplace, declaring "Advance Australia Fair" as the country's national anthem, initiating superannuation pension schemes for all workers, negotiating a ban on mining in Antarctica and overseeing passage of the Australia Act that removed all remaining jurisdiction by the United Kingdom from Australia.

+Instead of supporting the public ownership of government industries, the Hawke government sought to redistribute money from the wealthy to the poor via direct fiscal transfers and training programs to help people find employment.
+Measures implemented by the Hawke government towards this end included the creation of programs such as Newstart, commonwealth rent assistance and the family tax benefit as well as increased progressiveness in taxation.
+The Hawke government privatised state-owned enterprises such as Qantas.

-In June 1991, Hawke faced a leadership challenge by the Treasurer of Australia, Paul Keating, but Hawke managed to retain power; however, Keating mounted a second challenge six months later, and won narrowly, replacing Hawke as prime minister.
+In June 1991, Hawke faced a leadership challenge by the Treasurer, Paul Keating, but Hawke managed to retain power; however, Keating mounted a second challenge six months later, and won narrowly, replacing Hawke as prime minister.
 Hawke subsequently retired from parliament, pursuing both a business career and a number of charitable causes, until his death in 2019, aged 89.
-Hawke remains his party's longest-serving Prime Minister, and Australia's third-longest-serving prime minister behind Robert Menzies and John Howard.
+Hawke remains his party's longest-serving prime minister, and Australia's third-longest-serving prime minister behind Robert Menzies and John Howard.
 He is also the only prime minister to be born in South Australia and the only one raised and educated in Western Australia.
-Hawke holds the highest ever approval rating for an Australian prime minister, reaching 75% approval in 1984.
-Historians have generally praised the reforms implemented by the Hawke Government, and his government is often credited for the modernisation of Australia's economy.
-Hawke is frequently ranked within the upper-tier of Australian prime ministers.
+Hawke holds the highest-ever approval rating for an Australian prime minister, reaching 75% approval in 1984.
+Hawke is frequently ranked within the upper tier of Australian prime ministers by historians.

 Early life and family

 Bob Hawke was born on 9 December 1929 in Border Town, South Australia, the second child of Arthur "Clem" Hawke (1898–1989), a Congregationalist minister, and his wife Edith Emily (Lee) (1897–1979) (known as Ellie), a schoolteacher.
-His uncle, Albert, was the Labor premier of Western Australia between 1953 and 1959.
+His uncle, Bert, was the Labor premier of Western Australia between 1953 and 1959.

 Hawke's brother Neil, who was seven years his senior, died at the age of seventeen after contracting meningitis, for which there was no cure at the time.
 Ellie Hawke subsequently developed an almost messianic belief in her son's destiny, and this contributed to Hawke's supreme self-confidence throughout his career.
 At the age of fifteen, he presciently boasted to friends that he would one day become the prime minister of Australia.

-At the age of seventeen, the same age that his brother Neil had died, Hawke had a serious accident while riding his Panther motorcycle that left him in a critical condition for several days.
+At the age of seventeen, Hawke had a serious crash while riding his Panther motorcycle that left him in a critical condition for several days.
 This near-death experience acted as his catalyst, driving him to make the most of his talents and not let his abilities go to waste.
 He joined the Labor Party in 1947 at the age of eighteen.